agilestacks/gcp.devops.delivery/content/_index.md

 # GCP Sandboxes

-[SuperHub] is an open source tool that helps cloud practitioners to automate deployments of [GCP] sandbox environemnts.
+[SuperHub] is an open source tool that helps cloud practitioners to automate deployments of [GCP] sandbox environments.
 It offers:

 - **Sandbox Templates** - Several supported sandboxes built on cloud native stack:
   - [GKE]